jeffnb/duplicatecustomerapi/README.md

 * /duplicates/email (GET) - returns a list of accounts with duplicate email addresses
 * /duplicates/phone (GET) - returns a list of accounts with duplicate phone numbers
 * /duplicates/last-name-phone (GET) - returns a list of accounts with duplicate last name and phone numbers
+* /solr-duplicates/email (GET) - returns a list of accounts with duplicate email addresses from solr
+* /solr-duplicates/phone (GET) - returns a list of accounts with duplicate phone numbers from solr